 Nikola Tesla “The problem of increasing human energy” 1900

 During autumn 2016 a research with the archivist Sandra Linnell took a look at the gendered history of electricity, the cult of the genius and the potential of magic.
-The solo performance on Tesla will developed during 2017 with premiere at Kondenz festival in Belgrade and at MDT in October.
+The solo performance Thunderstruck will premiere at Kondenz festival in Belgrade on the 21 October and at MDT the 28-29 October + 1-2 November 2017.